What Causes Hemorrhoids?

 Common Causes of Hemorrhoids

-The most frequent causes include:
+The most frequent contributing factors include:

 - Straining during bowel movements